 When you’re downloading OBS, you’ll have the option of Classic or Studio.
 Don’t select Classic because it doesn’t support Facebook Live!

 To get OBS to stream to Facebook, take these steps:

-a) Get the stream key from your Facebook business page. – To get your stream key, select the ‘publishing tools’ menu at the top of your Facebook Page and then select the Live button.
-You will then be displayed a screen similar to the following, where you can grab the stream key for OBS.
+a) Get the stream key from your Facebook business page.
+To get your stream key, select the ‘publishing tools’ menu at the top of your Facebook Page and then select the Live button.
+You will then see a screen similar to the following, where you can grab the stream key for OBS.

 b) Add this in the settings for OBS.
 Make sure the service is set to Facebook Live because OBS supports streaming to other services too (e.g. YouTube).

 e) Click a button to go live on Facebook.